I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/nf-winsplp-spoolercopyfileevent.md

 <p>If the function encounters errors, the function should return <b>FALSE</b>.
 Otherwise, it should return <b>TRUE</b>.</p>

 ## -remarks
-<p>All <a href="NULL">Point and Print DLLs</a> must export a <code>SpoolerCopyFileEvent</code> function, which is called by the print spooler.
+<p>All <a href="https://msdn.microsoft.com/7ead940e-8426-4756-890f-f3607dc1f9ca">Point and Print DLLs</a> must export a <code>SpoolerCopyFileEvent</code> function, which is called by the print spooler.
 Its purpose is to allow a Point and Print DLL to be notified of events related to the downloading of print queue-associated files, from a print server to a client system, when an application on the client connects to the server.
-For a complete description of the steps involved in creating a Point and Print connection, see <a href="NULL">Supporting Point and Print</a>.</p>
+For a complete description of the steps involved in creating a Point and Print connection, see <a href="https://msdn.microsoft.com/a41bed5e-a006-4b9e-aa71-d2bcd154fae2">Supporting Point and Print</a>.</p>

 <p>A Point and Print DLL executes on both the server and the client.
 The <code>SpoolerCopyFileEvent</code> function can determine where it is executing by reading the contents of <i>dwCopyFileEvent</i>, which supplies a flag indicating the event.
 The function should process the event and return.
 If no processing is necessary, the function should just return <b>TRUE</b>.</p>